OpenInternet/System_Administrator_Guide_Text/en/best_practices/ensuring_user_data_protection_and_privacy/index.md

 ##### 6.1.iii Encrypt Removable Media #####

-With the prevalence of USB drives & external HDDs, more attention is being paid to removable media encryption and device control.
+With the prevalence of USB drives and external HDDs, more attention is being paid to removable media encryption and device control.
 Train users on encrypting the entire USB drive before storing data on it - this is especially critical when users are traveling with sensitive data while crossing borders and protection against data leaks in the event of device loss or theft.
-Ensure encryption of personal devices (laptops & phones) used to access organizational data is addressed under the BYOD policy.
+Ensure encryption of personal devices (laptops and phones) used to access organizational data is addressed under the BYOD policy.
 (Refer to Chapter 2 for best practices with respect to the BYOD policy.)

 ##### 6.1.iv Encrypt Backup Tapes #####

 Employ secure data backup practices and ensure that data is encrypted on servers and in backup media (such as tapes).
-This would ensure added security in case of an office raid if servers & backup tapes are confiscated or in case of loss or theft of tapes.
+This would ensure added security in case of an office raid if servers and backup tapes are confiscated or in case of loss or theft of tapes.
 (Refer to Chapter 8- Data Security, Backup & Restore for additional best practices to protect data on servers.)

 #### 6.2 Encrypt User Data-in-Transit ####